Generalising thermodynamic efficiency of interactions: inferential, information-geometric and computational perspectives: Introduction

 Moreover, the intrinsic utility interpretation treated thermodynamic efficiency as the system's property --- independent of how it is observed and measured.
 However, the emergence of order in collective systems is inherently linked to the specifically chosen observables.
 Our choice of order parameters, control parameters, or the coordinate representations used to encode the parameter space can all affect the computed value of thermodynamic efficiency.
 Yet, no formal framework exists to capture this \textit{observer-centric} perspective, even for the single parameter case.

-This paper aims to generalize thermodynamic efficiency to settings with multiple control parameters.
+This paper aims to generalise thermodynamic efficiency to settings with multiple control parameters.
 We derive two new equivalent formulations and offer different interpretations: one expresses efficiency in terms of the fluctuations of macroscopic observables, interpreted from an inferential perspective; the other in terms of Fisher information, interpreted from the information-geometric perspective.
 These two interpretations are observer-centric, and we contrast them with the previously developed computational perspective~\cite{crosato2018Thermodynamics,chen2025Why}, which is system-centric.

 This paper is structured as follows.
-Section \ref{sec:eta} reviews the definition of thermodynamic efficiency for a single control parameter.
+Section \ref{sec:eta} reviews the definition of thermodynamic efficiency for a single control parameter and extends the definition for multi-parameter systems explored using arbitrary control protocols, by introducing \textit{directional efficiency}.
 Sections \ref{sec:fluctuation} and \ref{sec:fisher} extend the concept to multi-parameter settings, introducing two new formulations: \textit{inferential} and \textit{information-geometric}.
 In addition, these sections offer observer-centric interpretations of these two forms.
 Section \ref{sec:example} illustrates the idea through simulations of the 2D Ising model.
 Section \ref{sec:discussion} concludes with a discussion of the key findings and their implications.